dgomie/readme-generator/README.md

 ![Screenshot of terminal displaying prompts for README generator](./assets/images/readme-gen.png)

-Once all questions are answered, if successful, a final prompt will display saying "README.md created!".
-The new markdown file will be created within the main project folder with the user provided information formatted in a professional README.
+Once all questions are answered, if successful, a final prompt will display saying "generatedREADME.md created!".
+A new markdown file called ```generatedREADME.md``` will be created within the main project folder with the user provided information formatted in a professional README.

 ## Contributions